Kanta Tsuneyama: 2020–2021: Olympic debut, French Open title

 In early 2020, Tsuneyama was a member of the Japanese team that won the bronze medal at the 2020 Badminton Asia Team Championships in Manila.
 Later that year, he finished as the runner-up at the All Japan Badminton Championships, losing to Kento Momota in the final.

 Tsuneyama made his Olympic debut at the 2020 Summer Olympics in Tokyo, held in 2021.
 In the men's singles event, he advanced from his group stage by defeating Julien Paul of Mauritius and Ygor Coelho of Brazil.
 He was subsequently eliminated in the round of 16 by Indonesia's Anthony Sinisuka Ginting.

 In team competitions later in 2021, Tsuneyama contributed to Japan winning a silver medal at the 2021 Sudirman Cup in Vantaa and a bronze medal at the 2020 Thomas Cup in Aarhus.
 In October, Tsuneyama won his first Super 750 title at the 2021 French Open, defeating Chou Tien-chen of Chinese Taipei in the final.
+He became the first Japanese player to win the tournament's men's singles title.
 He advanced to the final after his compatriot, Kento Momota, retired from their semifinal match due to injury.